dbushell/Nestable/README.md

 * `emptyClass` The class used for empty list placeholder elements (default `'dd-empty'`)
 * `expandBtnHTML` The HTML text used to generate a list item expand button (default `'<button data-action="expand">Expand></button>'`)
 * `collapseBtnHTML` The HTML text used to generate a list item collapse button (default `'<button data-action="collapse">Collapse</button>'`)
+* `autoCollapseClass` The class applied to list item element which will auto collapse others item when click "expandBtn" (default `'dd-auto-collapsed'`)

 **Inspect the [Nestable Demo](http://dbushell.github.com/Nestable/) for guidance.**